Macomatic/Mugiwara-Discord-Bot/README.md

    ```
 The command prompt should say *Bot is online and running!*.
 Check your discord server; if the bot is online, you have got it working!

 Now type a / in chat, click the bot's icon on the left navbar on the popup, and you should be able to see all of the bots commands.
-Commands include:
+Commands include, but are not limited to:

 * /animebypicture: Finds the anime based on a given image
-* /findmaluser: Gives the MAL account for the provided username
-* /getanimeseason: Gets the top 10 anime of the season based on the given parameter
-* /getrandom: Finds random information on MAL on the given parameter
+* /getrandommal: Finds random information on MAL on the given parameter
-* /gettop: Gets the top 25 of the given parameter on MAL
+* /gettopmal: Gets the top 25 of the given parameter on MAL
 * /math: Computes basic math operations
-* /ping: Responds with pong!
 * /rng: Generates a number from 0 to a given number
 * /weather: Gets the weather for a provided city
+* /val: Shows all commands containing val as auto-suggestions

 For all of these commands, it will prompt for parameters when you select them.